 A study was done back in 2001 that there were approximately 300,000 feral camels Australia wide (Dr Glenn Edwards, Senior Scientist, Northern Territory Parks and Wildlife Commission1).
 In 2005, the number had increased to 700,000, with the number expected to double in eight years, if the population was allowed to continue unchecked2.

-There are two types of camels in the world: the Arabian camel (also called dromedary, having one hump) and the Bactrian camel (with two humps), although there are cross bred camels between the species and used widely in Asia.
+There are two types of camels in the world: the Arabian camel (also called dromedary, having one hump) and the Bactrian camel (with two humps), although there are cross bred camels between the species, with the camels used widely in Asia.

 Both camels were originally native to the dry desert regions of Asia and northern Africa, living anywhere between 30 to 50 years.
 Of the Dromedaries, most of the remaining 13 million around the world are descendent of domesticated stock and can be found in countries including Botswana, India, Namibia, Somalia, South Africa and Australia.